 Teaching and Writing in the 1870s

-In 1869, Nietzsche took a position as professor of classical philology at the University of Basel in Switzerland.
-During his professorship he published his first books, The Birth of Tragedy (1872) and Human, All Too Human (1878).
+In 1869, Nietzsche took a position as a professor of classical philology at the University of Basel in Switzerland.
+During his professorship, he published his first books, The Birth of Tragedy (1872) and Human, All Too Human (1878).
 He also began to distance himself from classical scholarship, as well as the teachings of Schopenhauer, and to take more interest in the values underlying modern-day civilization.
 By this time, his friendship with Wagner had deteriorated.
 Suffering from a nervous disorder, he resigned from his post at Basel in 1879.

 Literary and Philosophical Work of the 1880s